Identification guide versions now dated 23rd November 2016

 But there are other ways you can help even if you are not about to visit the park.
 If you have visited the park in the past then you may have a historical leopard sighting.
 It may not be obvious but this sighting could be just as important as a recent sighting, if not more so.
 Historical sightings can often provide us with vital information about currently known leopards.
 This could be in the form of a first known sighting or an extension to a range, allowing older movements to be better understood.
 You may even be able to provide a genetic link between two leopards as was the case for Langklaas.
 Since this project began I have searched the SANParks forum for as many historical sightings as possible.
 As a result I now have records going back to 2006.
 If you have a historical sighting, no matter how long ago, and have a photograph to accompany it, then do please report it to me.
 You might well have the next missing key to the puzzle.

 In July 2011 this project began with 27 individual leopards known.
 Today we now know of 117 individuals, of which 30 are regularly seen by visitors to the KTP on the South African side and 10 are seen in the Mabuasehube section in Botswana.
 We have also managed to track the dispersal of two young female leopards from their respective births in late 2005 and March 2010 to their current territory locations, sadly one of these female passed away in May 2014 so her story has come to a premature end.
-However, over the past few years we have been tracking a young male called Tebogo start to disperse away from his mothers territory.
+However, over the past few years we have been tracking a young male called Tebogo disperse away from his mothers territory.
 He seems to be staying in the river bed allowing us to continue to track his journey southward.
 This project is still in its early days, and there is a lot to still do, but with your help we can really make a difference in understanding the life of the Kgalagadi leopard.